tidyverse/tidyverse.org/content/blog/learn-tidyverse-ai/index.md

 * [ ] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-As an educator who teaches data science with R, I have LOTS of opinions about the use of artificial intelligence (AI) tools when learning R. But I will keep this post the use of generative AI tools, like Chat GPT, in learning R, and specifically learning to do data science with R and the tidyverse.[^1]
+As an educator who teaches data science with R, I have LOTS of opinions about using artificial intelligence (AI) tools when learning R. But I will keep this post the use of generative AI tools, like Chat GPT, in learning R, and specifically learning to do data science with R and the tidyverse.[^1]

 I'll first walk you through three case studies that demonstrate what asking for help from a generative AI tool looks like.
 Then, I'll wrap up the post with some tips and good practices for getting the most out of help provided by these tools.